ProgrammerDan/AddGun/README.md

 **/gun** -- presents a menu with all configured guns

-**/clip** -- some guns aren't loaded directly, but via "clips" or magazines of bullets, this command brings up a menu to pick 'em
+**/magazine** -- some guns aren't loaded directly, but via "magazines" of bullets, this command brings up a menu to pick 'em

 **/bullet** -- guns need bullets to fire, brings up a menu showing all configured bullets.

 ### Loading
 -----------

-To load bullets into guns or clips, pick up the bullets.
-While holding them, right click the clip, or gun, as indicated.
+To load bullets into guns or magazines, pick up the bullets.
+While holding them, right click the magazine, or gun, as indicated.

-Pay attention to the lore on the gun / clip -- it'll tell you if it can hold the bullets you've picked up or not.
+Pay attention to the lore on the gun / magazine -- it'll tell you if it can hold the bullets you've picked up or not.

-To load clips into guns, pick up the clip, and right click the gun.
-If a clip is already loaded, it will be swapped out with the one you are holding.
+To load magazines into guns, pick up the magazine, and right click the gun.
+If a magazine is already loaded, it will be swapped out with the one you are holding.

-If you've "locked" a clip to a particular bullet type, but the clip is now empty, right click the clip with nothing in your hand, to "free it" for other kinds of bullets.
+If you've "locked" a magazine to a particular bullet type, but the magazine is now empty, right click the magazine with nothing in your hand, to "free it" for other kinds of bullets.

 ### Repair